 Trends come and go, but style remains the same forever.
-France is surely the nations that has a wide spread style philosophy, and their ladies have all the attributes making us mortals envious about them.
-Numerous books have been published about them relying on the same principle – French women are the living perfection on Earth.
+France is surely the nation that has a widespread style philosophy, and their ladies have all the attributes making us mortals envious about them.
+Numerous books have been published about them relying on the same principle – French women are living perfection on Earth.

 Why is that so?
-Are there any secret French fashion style tips?
-All the articles and books can tell that French woman don’t get fat, they have perfect kids and mastered the quintessential effortless chic approach to clothing.
+Are there any secret French wardrobe tips?
+All the articles and books can tell that French women don’t get fat, they have perfect kids and mastered the quintessential effortless chic approach to clothing.
 Were they born with it (Maybelline jingle somewhere in the background… sigh)?

 We think it was rather learned from their equally fabulous mothers since it is all about traditions when it comes to their style and beauty culture.
 Also, somehow they end up as cheaters, as it is surely impossible to look so good and effortless in less than five minutes, as they tend to describe.

 Anyway, we think it is definitely possible to learn and master the joie de vivre look they always manage to evoke and bring out.
 Just have a few cues, and do your work (but we do not promise it would be solely five minutes)!

 Believe it or not, there are certain style aspects common among women in France.
 Here’s a short summary of these commonalities:

 - Parisians tend to look for timeless high-quality clothing.
 Shop less, but shop better!

 - Clothes should be comfortable.
 Your capsule wardrobe should not only be stylish but also practical so that you can wear it often.

 - Wear clothes appropriate for your body shape.
 Yes, you must know your body shape, and choose the right cut.
 Clothes should fit you perfectly.
 That relates to the point above.

 - Avoid flashy colors and extravagance.